MrKelpy/PgpsUtilsAEFC/docs/_build/html/_sources/reference/internals/caches/OriginalParentCache.rst.txt

 .. code-block:: cs

-	internal Control GetParentOf(string uuid)
+	internal Control GetParentOf(string name)

 | Returns the parent of the specified control, as it was before it was added to the cache.

-:parameters:	* <string> uuid - The UUID of the control to look for in the cache.
+:parameters:	* <string> name - The name of the control to look for in the cache.
-:returns: <Control> The cached original parent for the specified UUID.
+:returns: <Control> The cached original parent for the specified name.

 ---------

 .. code-block:: cs

-	internal bool Contains(string uuid)
+	internal bool Contains(string name)

 | Checks if the specified control is cached.

-:parameters:	* <string> uuid - The UUID of the control to look for in the cache.
+:parameters:	* <string> name - The name of the control to look for in the cache.
 :returns: <bool> Whether the control exists in the cache or not.